l-zeuch/yagpdb.vim/README.md

 If you spot an error, or want to contribute new features, feel free open a pull request!
 Please refer to [CONTRIBUTING](CONTRIBUTING.md) for our guidelines on how to contribute.

+We ask you to ensure tests are passing locally.
+As for the framework in use, please install [vader.vim](https://github.com/junegunn/vader.vim) and run the tests using `make test`.

 ### Other Contributions

 Some of the regex in this plugin was developed by [@DZ-TM](https://github.com/DZ-TM).
 If you like it, feel free to give him cookies as a reward.